Feature request #4069

 On Windows I've encountered "dependency hell" with several plugins, worked around by reverting to older plugin versions.
 It might be good to make it work more like the OSGeo4W installer - allowing the user to revert to an older plugin version, and instead of having a button to "update all", having a button to select all updatable plugins to be updated, after which the user can unselect a particular plugin they don't want to update (before clicking a button to actually do the updates).

-#24 Updated by Alister Hood over 1 year ago
+#24 Updated by Alister Hood almost 2 years ago

 Borys Jurgiel wrote:

 I guess this ticket is (and will be) only applicable to Processing plugins.

 No, it is specifically about plugins, not processing algorithms or scripts.

 As now Processing is implemented, is the ticket still valid?